-If a cash back credit card is calling your name, before you start swiping, it’s important to understand how these credit cards work when it comes to earning and redeeming cash back rewards.
+Before you start swiping, it’s important to understand how these credit cards work when it comes to earning and redeeming cash back rewards.
 That way, you can determine which cash back credit card is right for you and learn how to get the most bang for your buck.

-Cash back credit cards typically offer cash rewards at a flat-rate or a bonus (or rotating) rewards structure.
-With a flat-rate cash back credit card, every purchase leads to earning the same amount of cash back, no matter what the purchase is.
-The best flat-rate cards give cardholders 1.5 percent to 2 percent cash back on all of their purchases.
+Flat-rate credit cards offer consumers a hassle-free approach to cash back.
+With a flat-rate cash back credit card, every purchase earns the same rate of cash back, no matter what the purchase is.
+The best flat-rate cards give cardholders 1.5 percent to 2 percent cash back on every purchase.

-For example, the Chase Freedom Flex offers tiered cash back rewards, with 5 percent on rotating categories each quarter (activation required, up to $1,500 in purchases, then 1 percent), 3 percent on dining at restaurants and drugstore purchases and at least 1 percent on other purchases.
+For example, the Chase Freedom Flex℠* offers rotating cash back categories and tiered cash back categories.
+You’ll earn 5 percent cash back on activated, rotating categories each quarter (on up to $1,500 in purchases per quarter, then 1 percent back); 5 percent back on Chase Ultimate Rewards travel purchases; 5 percent back on Lyft rides (through March 2025); 3 percent back on dining at restaurants and drugstore purchases; and 1 percent cash back on all other purchases.

-On the other hand, the Citi Custom Cash℠ Card automatically chooses your top spending category each billing cycle and then gives cardholders 5 percent cash back on spending in that category (on up to $500 each billing cycle) regardless of what you purchase.
+On the other hand, the Citi Custom Cash℠ Card offers 5 percent cash back on your top eligible spending category each billing cycle (up to $500 each billing cycle, then 1 percent).

 How to get cash back with a welcome bonus